cjmet/WeatherKitty/README.md

 ## Usage

+- Secure https and Location are **Required**.
+  - location can be provided by browser permissions, or GeoIP.
 - Install as a git submodule
   `git submodule add https://github.com/cjmet/WeatherKitty.git WeatherKitty`
 - Add WeatherKitty.mjs to your scripts in your html file
 - Insert one of the weather-kitty html elements into your html.
   - Note: You must use both opening and closing tags.

+### API Usage

+- api.weather.gov - limit 1 per second
+- ipapi.co - limit 35 per hour

 ### HTML Elements